engantung/UNITY/AngelDefense (Mobile)/ReadMe.md

 8. Blue circle with white square		: Paused the game and Hints

-If you want to play in Unity as a Project File,
-Please noted that Switch to Android Platform and Maximize on Screen are highly recommended
+If you want to play in Unity as a Project File, then Please noted that Switch to Android Platform and Maximize on Screen are highly recommended

 ![alt text](https://github.com/engantung/UNITY/blob/main/AngelDefense%20(Mobile)/MainMenu.png?raw=true)